-If $\mathbf{D}v$ is full column rank, the value of a computed from the variable aperture samples is unique and permits reconstruction of f[n] using (8) for any set of distinct sample locations (subject to $R \ge 2M + 1$ ) and apertures.
+If \mathbf{D}v is full-column rank, the value of a computed from the variable aperture samples is unique and permits reconstruction of f[n] using Eq.
+8 for any set of distinct sample locations (subject to $R \ge 2M + 1$) and apertures.
 When extra samples are available, the pseudoinverse can be used.
-In the noise-free case, the result is precisely the same values for a as when the minimum number of distinct samples is used.
+In the noise-free case the result is precisely the same values for a as when the minimum number of distinct samples is used.

-E. Computational Considerations
+2.5 Computational Considerations

-In the previous sections, it is shown that, regardless of where the signal is sampled, the resulting $\mathbf{D}{\Delta}$ matrix is invertable, enabling reconstruction of the periodic band-limited signal f[n]given any 2M + 1 samples within the period.
+In the previous sections it is shown that regardless of where the signal is sampled, the resulting \mathbf{D}{Δ} matrix is invertable, enabling reconstruction of the periodic, band-limited signal f[n] given any 2M + 1 samples within the period.
 The samples could, in fact, be adjacent.
-However, the sample locations do affect the computation of the inverse of the $\mathbf{D}{\Delta}$ or $\mathbf{D}v$ matrices as quantified by the condition number of the matrices.
-The condition number $\kappa$ is the ratio of the largest to smallest eigenvalues.
-A large condition number implies that the inverse is sensitive to numerical computation errors.
-Thus, poor condition numbers can limit the practical implementation of the approach, although the matrix is known to be invertable.
+However, the sample locations do affect the computation of the inverse of the \mathbf{D}{Δ} or \mathbf{D}{v} matrices as quantified by the condition number of the matrices.
+The condition number κ is the ratio of the largest to smallest eigenvalues.
+A large condition number implies the inverse is sensitive to numerical computation errors.
+Thus, poor condition numbers can limit the practical implementation of the approach even though the matrix is known to be invertable.
 We note that the condition number is a function only of the sample locations and aperture function, and not of the signal values.

-As we have seen, reconstruction of the sampled signal involves the solution of the linear system given by (13) for the case of no aperture (which is equivalent to an ideal $\delta$ function aperture) or (22) for the aperture-filtered case.
-This can be computationally taxing, particularly for large R. When using no aperture, the active weights conjugate gradient Toeplitz method (ACT algorithm) [6] is a computationally efficient method for solving the system for 1-D reconstruction from irregular samples.
-The ACT method can be extended to a single fixed aperture by first reconstructing the aperture-filtered signal from the samples and then deconvolving the aperture function and signal.
+As we have seen, reconstruction of the sampled signal involves the solution of the linear system given by Eq.
+14 for the case of no aperture (which is equivalent to an ideal δ function aperture) or Eq.
+23 for the aperture-filtered case.
+This can be computationally taxing, particularly for large R. When using no aperture, the active weights conjugate gradient Toeplitz method (ACT algorithm) [6] is a computationally efficient method for solving the system for one-dimensional reconstruction from irregular samples.
+The ACT method can be extended to a single, fixed aperture by first reconstructing the aperture-filtered signal from the samples and then deconvolving the aperture function and signal.
 However, the ACT algorithm does not support variable apertures.